nikhilnitrr/Object-oriented-design/design-patterns/README.md

     - In command design pattern, the request or command sent by client is encapsulated as an object so that the command is undoable when needed.
 And command can be changed at runtime.
 ## Observer design pattern :
     - Observer design pattern is used when you want to alert or notify the observer if anything changes in the observable.
+## Adapter design pattern :
+    - The adapter design pattern allows objects with incompatible interfaces to work together by introducing an adapter that acts as a bridge between them
+    - For example : Your latest code cannot use legacy code directly, hence you need an adapter so that your latest code can execute legacy code.